HareshP31/Budgeting-Game-Group-Project/README.md

 ### To-Do:

 Implement graphics to make the game more visually pleasing.

 Make the high score feature unique to difficulty selected.

 Make user input more seamless, since they have to press space to continue after input.

+Add a happiness factor alongside budgeting to make playing the game feel more rewarding.